sever222/sever222/README.md

 - 👋 Hi, I’m @sever222
-- 👀 I am in love with educational, scientific or blockchain projects & I like to know how things works under the hood.
+- 👀 I am in love with educational, scientific or web3\AI projects & I like to know how things works under the hood.
 - 🌱 I’m currently learning web3.js and functional programming.
 - 💞️ I’m looking to collaborate on a project on js\ts.
 - 📫 Feel free to email me if you need some free help: velokarri@mail.ru